Operation-P-E-A-C-C-E-Robotics/base-swerve/GUIDE/02RobotProject.md

 **In WPILib VS Code, there is a little WPILib icon in the top right.** This brings up a command pallate that is filtered to only WPILib commands.

 ### Source Control:
 We will go over this in depth in Section 4.
-For now, remember that it's a very good "undo" button.
+For now, remember that it's the ultimate "undo" button.
 It makes sure you always have a working version of the code.

 ### The Terminal:
 The terminal is foundational to programming.
 In the Windows operating system there are two different terminals, Command Prompt and PowerShell (which adds additional functionality).
 Either is fine for us. **The terminal is the *Non-graphical* part of the operating system**.
 Old computers had no mouse - all they had was a keyboard.
 The text-only software that was available for those old computers is still on **every computer**.
-The graphical part of the operating system is built *on top* of the text-based part.
-Using the terminal lets you tap into the core functionality of your computer that isn't always accessible through the graphical side.
+The graphical part of the operating system is built on top of the text-based part.
+Using the terminal lets you tap into some core functions of your computer that aren't always accessible through the graphical side.

 How does that work?
 Well, it's like a simple programming language.
 It revolves around running text based applications called commands.
 For example, the "ls" command prints out all the files in the current directory.
 Or the "mkdir" command creates a new *directory* (folder).
 To run a command you just type the name of the command and press enter: "ls\<enter\>".